 Since both systems have DIY installation, if you move, you can just pick up either system and bring it to your new home, without having to pay any additional fees!

 Ring Alarm has lower prices with more features than Scout’s prices so again, this was an easy choice.
 Ring Alarm two, Scout zero!

 |Features||Online FAQs, Phone||Online video tutorials, community forum, FAQs, email, online form, phone|

 This is your home’s security we’re talking about, so if anything goes wrong, you want to make sure you have a great support team that’s actually supportive.
 Sound too good to be true?
 To find, out, I scoured customer reviews for people’s experience with customer support.

-Both Ring Alarm and Scout have awesome ratings on Amazon, a 4.4 and a 4.2, respectively.
+Both Ring Alarm and Scout have awesome ratings on Amazon, a 4.4, and a 4.2, respectively.
 For Ring Alarm, 17 reviews mentioned customer support specifically, and 11 of them were positive.
 For Scout, the numbers were five out of seven, which is even better.
-On Google, Ring Alarm has a 3.6 while Scout have a perfect five stars.
-Ring’s customer support reviews on Google were split 50/50 between positive and negative, while Scout only had five star reviews, although none of them included any text comment.
+On Google, Ring Alarm has a 3.6, while Scout has a perfect five stars.
+Ring’s customer support reviews on Google were split 50/50 between positive and negative, while Scout only had five-star reviews, although none of them included any text comment.